rackerlabs/design-system/_component_design/toast.md

 Consider the following best practices when you construct toast:

+- Construct the toast so that the user can navigate away and still be notified in their current context when the user-initiated process completes or fails.
 - A toast can include an optional call-to-action (CTA) that navigates the user out of the current page, or that triggers an action.
 - Only use one CTA for a toast.
 Do not include a **Dismiss** or **Close** CTA.
 - If there is an error and the user can take an action to correct, include a CTA.